-At 30 June 2014 the Museum holds cash reserves in anticipation of the following expenditure commitments to occur during the 2015 financial year:
+At 30 June 2015 the Museum hold further cash reserves in anticipation of expenditure commitments to occur during the 2016 financial year, including exhibition lighting, forklift, air purifier and other assets.
+Reserves are also held for future exhibition development and research.